jiyuzh/jiyuzh.github.io/content/researcher/2022-socc-dasec.md

 ##### Citation

-Weiwei Jia, Jiyuan Zhang, Jiachen Shan, Jing Li, and Xiaoning Ding.
+Weiwei Jia, Jiyuan Zhang, Jianchen Shan, Jing Li, and Xiaoning Ding.
 "Achieving Low Latency in Public Edges by Hiding Workloads Mutual Interference".
 In _Proceedings of the 13th Symposium on Cloud Computing (SoCC)_, 2022.